book design & production

 photos & memorabilia

 Now the actual book layout begins.
 Photos and memorabilia are scanned.
-[Whenever possible I prefer to do the scanning myself.]
+(Whenever possible I prefer to do the scanning myself.
+The price is the same.)
 If appropriate, we may search for additional images for the story from online sources such as the Library of Congress or stock photo archives.
-Copyright permissions are secured for use of the images.
+Appropriate permissions are secured for use of the images.

-Again, depending upon the level of design service you have chosen, we may start with far more images than will eventually end up in the book [see digital archiving for more on this].
+Again, depending upon the level of design service you have chosen, we may start with far more images than will eventually end up in the book (see digital archiving for more on this).
 Images are optimized—colors enhanced and tones adjusted—for the specific final output we have chosen for this book and minor retouching applied.
 Photos requiring significant repair or restoration will be identified and you will decide if you want to incur an additional charge for having this work done.
-Any special framing or border treatments will be applied at this time.
+Any special framing or border treatments agreed to in the approved design are applied at this time.

 additional graphic elements